1ntotheunknown/1ntotheunknown/_posts/2016-05-05-learning-resources.md

 - Run the official distance run: Iron Man
 - Take a bath in the waterfall
 - Jump with a parachute
-- Break your fear to dance
+- Overcome my fear to dance
 - Go to Tomorrowland
 - Go to Burning Man
 - Learn Russian